coleifer/peewee/docs/peewee/models.rst

    db.create_tables([User, Tweet])

 .. note::
-   Strictly speaking, it is not necessary to call :py:meth:`~Database.connect` but it is good practice to be explicit.
-That way if something goes wrong, the error occurs at the connect step, rather than some arbitrary time later.
+   Calling :py:meth:`~Database.connect` is not strictly required but is good practice - errors will surface immediately rather than at query time.

 .. note::
-   By default, Peewee includes an ``IF NOT EXISTS`` clause when creating tables.
-If you want to disable this, specify ``safe=False``.
+   By default, Peewee adds ``IF NOT EXISTS`` when creating tables.
+Specify ``safe=False`` to disable this.

 After you have created your tables, if you choose to modify your database schema (by adding, removing or otherwise changing the columns) you will need to